IanDaugherty/Capstone2/README.md

 ## Training, Models, and Predictions

 A variety of models were built in order to experiment with complexity in their depth and layers.
 Parameters ranged from under 1mil to more than 34 million.
-Most models came to similar accuracy and validation loss, with a mid range model achieving %84 and %1.8 respectively.
+Most models arrived at a similar accuracy and validation loss, with a mid-sized model achieving %84 and %1.8 respectively.

 ```
 Epoch 97/100